 The College's Campus Safety policies require that calls involving crimes against persons and life/safety issues, such as fire or injury, receive priority response from the department.
 Any crime in progress shall be handled by local law enforcement.
 The primary response will be handled by the QPD.
-The Adams County Sheriff's Office and the Illinois State Highway Patrol may be a source of secondary response in an emergency situation which involves crimes in progress or acts which exhibit high potential for violence or serious bodily injury.
+The Adams County Sheriff's Office and the Illinois State Highway Patrol may be a source of secondary response in an emergency, which involves crimes in progress or acts which exhibit high potential for violence or serious bodily injury.
 If you are a witness to a crime in progress, dial 911 immediately.
-Reports on criminal acts not in progress or general assistance requests are taken by BH Security and the Student Services Officer.
+BH Security and the Student Services Officer take reports on criminal acts not in progress or general assistance requests.
 To contact BH Security dial 217-223-8400 ext.
 0 and have the operator contact Security or contact the Student Services Officer at 217-228-5520 ext.
 6990.